Inguzz15/Ai_emotional_support_robo_pet/README.md

 ( https://drive.google.com/file/d/1FnwWPSXHzi7rCoXaV0opLWXlrMwUElk6/view?usp=drivesdk )

 """

 The assistant is able to:
 * recognize and synthesize speech in offline mode (without access to the Internet);
+* recognize your face and your emotions from your facial expressions
 * report on the weather forecast anywhere in the world;
 * make a search query in the Google search engine
   (as well as open the list of results and the results of this query);